Review of the Album "Unsung Heroes" by Finnish Folk Metal Band Ensiferum

 First of all, the first instrumental song in this album called Symbols is shorter than the length of their typical instrumental songs.
 However, that’s not the main reason that the album is memorable.
 One of the reasons why Symbols is a very good opening song is because of the symphonic nature of the song.
 The song sounds like a song from a very good movie soundtrack.
 Ensiferum has grown very much as a band from their early days when Jari Maenpaa was with the band.

-The Song Symbols
+The Song "Symbols"

 The next song features some good clean vocals and it is called In My Sword I Trust.
 This song is about using bravery, courage, and skill to achieve victory at whatever the cost is.
 Unsung Heroes is the next song in this album and it builds upon the theme of the previous song.
 Sometimes there is a tendency to forget about the people that have sacrificed their lives to make the world a better place to live in.
 An unsung hero is someone that has done so well and made so many important moves and these moves have led to success and victory especially in the world of sports.
 There has to be some commentary about the album’s cover.
 By this point in the band’s career, the album cover symbolizes that the band has achieved enough success to be considered one of the elite heavy metal bands in Finland if not the entire world.

-What Does the Album's Cover Symbolize?
+What Does the Album cover for Unsung Heroes Symbolize?

 The cover depicts a brave, honorable warrior holding a harp in his hand and the two swords are pointed into the soil to symbolize that he has banished the demons of his rough past and he has come out as the bravest warrior of all as the night sky is in the background.
 The shield is on the ground.
 A shield is not only used for defensive purposes but it is used to symbolize bravery and courage.
 He will live on to tell of the successful battles that he waged as he gave up his time and energy to be the bravest warrior in the world or the story shall we say.

-Why Should We Review the Album?
+Why Should We Review the Album Unsung Heroes?

 Unsung Heroes is also an album that I had been planning on reviewing because I just knew there had to be another article about one of the best bands in all of Finland!
 Petri Lindroos has contributed maybe better vocals for this band than Jari Maenpaa did.
 But I will give credit to Jari for his vocals on the song Iron and the cover of Metallica’s song called Battery.